Board of Directors Code of Conduct

-- Is my conduct fair?
-Just?
-Morally right?
+- Is my conduct fair, just, or morally right?

 - If I were on the receiving end of my conduct, would I approve and agree, or would I take offense?

-- Does my conduct give others reason to trust or distrust me?
+- Does my conduct give others a reason to trust or distrust me?